North Korea says enters "state of war" against South

 The North has previously suspended operations at the factory zone at the height of political tensions with the South, only to let it resume operations later.

-North Korea has cancelled an armistice agreement with the United States that ended the Korean War and cut all hotlines with U.S. forces, the United Nations and South Korea.
+North Korea has canceled an armistice agreement with the United States that ended the Korean War and cut all hotlines with U.S. forces, the United Nations and South Korea.

 (Additional reporting by Sung-won Shim and Jane Chung; Editing Rosalind Russell and Jon Boyle)